"Why devote an entire guide to VPD?" you might ask. The answer is that the vapor pressure deficit (VPD) is extremely important for growing plants.

 As the air gets hotter, the amount of water that the air can hold (its SVP) increases.
 As air cools down, the SVP decreases, meaning that the air can’t hold as much water vapor.
 That is why there is dew all over everything after a cool morning.
 The air just gets too full of water, and the water condenses out.

-Similarly, the current actual amount of water vapor in the air is called the “actual vapor pressure” or AVP.
+Similarly, the current actual amount of water vapor in the air is called the “actual vapor pressure” or AVP and display it in a VPD Chart.

 That’s right, RH is just the proportion of water the air is currently holding vs. its maximum capacity.
 That’s why it’s called “Relative” humidity.